Finally, the plan your overstuffed stomach, chewed nails, stiff-as-a-board body and/or sleep-deprived mind have been waiting for.

 1. Map out your bad habits.

 To stop endlessly scrolling on your phone or eating that second (OK, third) brownie, you need to understand why these patterns are happening, says Brewer.
-To do it, take out a pen and paper, and for each bad habit you have, write down its trigger, the behavior and the reward.
+To do it, take out a pen and paper, and for each bad habit you have, write down its trigger, the behaviour and the reward.

 2. Change the context.